mciwing/mciwing.github.io/docs/data-science/data/preprocessing.md

     Use the following quiz question to validate your answer.

     Remember, the bigger picture :fontawesome-solid-arrow-right:
-    get familiar with the data, to train the best possible model to predict the target variable `y` (subscribed to term deposit).
+    by getting more familiar with the data, we can train a better fitting model to predict the target variable `y` (subscribed to term deposit or not).

 <?quiz?>
 question: How are missing values encoded in this specific data set?